Kachi-Awaji/GIT-intro/Lesson-6.md

 ![__Git__ Status](./images/54-MenuBar.png)

 On the right side of the menu, the notification icon is similar to facebook's.
-You will be notified if another user follows you, sends you a pull request, etc. Beside is a drop-down menu that lets you do stuff like create new repositories, gists and much more.
+You will be notified if another user follows you, sends you a pull request, etc. Besideit is an arrow that produces a drop-down menu when clicked.
+It lets you do stuff like create new repositories, gists and much more.
 You can access your profile settings by clicking your profile picture on the far-right.

 You will get more familiar with the menu as your contributions on __GitHub__ grows.
 Below the menu, the screen is broken into three sections.

-[Below the menu screenshot]

 On the left side, a list of the repositories on your account is displayed.
 In the middle, you will see updates from other users or projects you might be following.
 On the right side are links to other repositories you might be interested in... think 'repo suggestions'...